fwillascheck/awesome-launchbox/README.md

 ```

-Then we create a wibox/popup object for that widget with all possible configuration options.
+This example shows the creation of a wibox/popup object for that widget with all possible configuration options.

 ```lua
 local my_launchbox_popup = my_launchbox_widget:create_popup({